olofindamilola/alx-low_level_programming/0x03-debugging/README.md

-this is a script for debugging
+this consists of all the debugging scripts